jarviscanada/jarvis_data_eng_aishwarya/README.md

 ## Professional Experiences

-**Data Engineer,  Jarvis, Toronto (2020-Present):** Worked as a junior developer and collaborated in a team to develop a product application.
-Implemented java based applications, worked on RDBMS, java I/O libraries, Http Client libraries, spring framework.
-Experience in working with IDE (Intellij), debugging, Javadoc, testing (using JUnit and Mockito).
+**Data Engineer,  Jarvis, Toronto (2020-Present):** Working as a junior developer, and have implemented java based applications, worked on RDBMS, java I/O libraries, Http Client libraries, spring framework.
+Experience in working with IDE (IntelliJ), debugging, Javadoc, testing (using JUnit and Mockito).
+Experiences with Agile practices such as team collaboration through daily scrum notes and scrum stand-ups among the team members.
+Planning for the next sprint is carried out during a Sprint retro and planning meeting with team members and scrum master.
+Also, regular code review for feature, develop, release and master development branches is done by the senior developer.

 ## Education & Academic Projects